How do Interest Rates Affect the Price of a Home?

 There are three main factors that influence interest rates on a national level.

 - The Federal Reserve (also known as "the Fed") has the power to raise or lower interest rates.
 They do so by using what are called predictive models which are based on extensive mathematical calculations.
 Arguably, the "Fed" has a powerful and direct effect on short term interest rates.

 - Investor demand for Treasuries—meaning bonds, notes, and bills— have a powerful influence on long term interest rates.
 Essentially, Treasuries are an investment product used by the U.S. government to raise capital.
 In return, the investors receive interest payments at fixed intervals.
 At the very least, investors are guaranteed that their initial investment will be returned.
 This makes Treasuries an extremely safe investment product.

-- The banking industry does have a say in their interest rate structure.
+- The banking industry does have a say in its interest rate structure.
 Banks loan money to each other.
 This, in turn, means that banks treat each other as consumers.
 Consequently, banks pay interest rates to each other.
 This does factor into the interest rates they charge individual consumers.

-Higher interest rates tend to lower demand for borrowing money.
+Higher interest rates tend to lower the demand for borrowing money.
 This is a natural consequence of charging consumers more for initiating debt.
 If it's more expensive to buy something, then people think twice about spending the money (especially businesses making large purchases).

 However, in addition to the "Big Three" above, mortgage interest rates, specifically, are dependent upon additional factors: